Andreas1313/SequenceTiming/docs/SequenceTiming.md

 <img src="picturesFromDocument/110_TimingDiagramm.jpg"  width=90% height=90%>

-1) Transit 0->2:&emsp;&emsp;You can transit between every step
+1\) Transit 0->2:&emsp;&emsp;You can transit between every step\
-2) endDelay Step2:&emsp;&emsp;After the endDelay it switches to the next step.
+2\) endDelay Step2:&emsp;&emsp;After the endDelay it switches to the next step.\
-3) endDelay Step3   startDelay Step4&emsp;&emsp;If you have both, they are cumulated
+3\) endDelay Step3   startDelay Step4&emsp;&emsp;If you have both, they are cumulated.\
-4) earliestStartNextStep Step4:&emsp;&emsp;After this time is elapsed, it is allowed to transit to the next Step(5).
-See error page.
+4\) earliestStartNextStep Step4:&emsp;&emsp;After this time is elapsed, it is allowed to transit to the next Step(5).
+See error page.\
-5) latestStartNextStep Step4:&emsp;&emsp;Before this time is elapsed, the transit to Step(5) must be done.
-See error page.
+5\) latestStartNextStep Step4:&emsp;&emsp;Before this time is elapsed, the transit to Step(5) must be done.
+See error page.\
-6) Transit 4->5:&emsp;&emsp;It is between end of earliestStartNextStep Step4 and latestStartNextStep Step4, so it is correct.
+6\) Transit 4->5:&emsp;&emsp;It is between end of earliestStartNextStep Step4 and latestStartNextStep Step4, so it is correct.\
-7) forceStep 1 (Reset):&emsp;&emsp;Here we jump to Step1 and not to Step0.
-Perhaps you want to do something different from normal startup at a reset.
+7\) forceStep 1 (Reset):&emsp;&emsp;Here we jump to Step1 and not to Step0.
+Perhaps you want to do something different from normal startup at a reset.\
-8) Transit 1->2:&emsp;&emsp;A transit  can be very long.
+8\) Transit 1->2:&emsp;&emsp;A transit  can be very long.
 But of course should be back when this step is called again.
 ***
 &emsp;&emsp;**Error**

 <img src="picturesFromDocument/120_TimingDiagrammError.jpg"  width=90% height=90%>

-1) earliestStartNextStep Step3:&emsp;&emsp;The error is immediately when the transit is to early.
+1\) earliestStartNextStep Step3:&emsp;&emsp;The error is immediately when the transit is to early.\
-The Step4 is not activated here, because of the error.
+The Step4 is not activated here, because of the error.\
 A startDelay Step4 would not be part of the earliestStartNextStep.
-So this timing graph would exactly look the same.
+So this timing graph would exactly look the same.\
-2) forceStep 4:&emsp;&emsp;In this example we force Step4.
+2\) forceStep 4:&emsp;&emsp;In this example we force Step4.
 We imagine that the next position was reached manually after the error, and than we force the next step.
    - Errors are reset.
    - Forcing a step skips the startDelay (when Step4 would have a startDelay).
    - latestStartNextStep (and earliestStartNextStep) always start at the activation of a step.

-3) latestStartNextStep Step4:&emsp;&emsp;The error is immediately when the latestStartNextStep is elapsed.
+3\) latestStartNextStep Step4:&emsp;&emsp;The error is immediately when the latestStartNextStep is elapsed.

 Because forceStep skips the startDelay, I would use startDelay only where it makes sense. endDelay is the normal delay.
 ***